Sodium hydroxide: Safety

 Like other corrosive acids and alkalis, a few drops of sodium hydroxide solutions can readily decompose proteins and lipids in living tissues via amide hydrolysis and ester hydrolysis, which consequently cause chemical burns and may induce permanent blindness upon contact with eyes.
 Solid alkali can also express its corrosive nature if there is water, such as water vapor.
 Thus, protective equipment, like rubber gloves, safety clothing and eye protection, should always be used when handling this chemical or its solutions.
 The standard first aid measures for alkali spills on the skin is, as for other corrosives, irrigation with large quantities of water.
 Washing is continued for at least ten to fifteen minutes.

 Moreover, dissolution of sodium hydroxide is highly exothermic, and the resulting heat may cause heat burns or ignite flammables.
 It also produces heat when reacted with acids.

 Sodium hydroxide is mildly corrosive to glass, which can cause damage to glazing or cause ground glass joints to bind.
-Sodium hydroxide is corrosive to several metals, like aluminium which reacts with the alkali to produce flammable hydrogen gas on contact.
+Sodium hydroxide is corrosive to several metals, including aluminium, which reacts with the alkali to produce flammable hydrogen gas on contact.

-Sodium hydroxide's toxicity level for fish etc. is around 20—200 mg/L and is associated with increased pH value.
-However as it is quickly neutralized and does not accumulate, its effect on the environment is usually easily handled.
+Sodium hydroxide's toxicity level for fish is around 20–200 mg/L and is associated with increased pH value.
+However, as it is quickly neutralized and does not accumulate, its effect on the environment is usually easily handled.